gauravcodepro/gauravcodepro/README.md

 - Prefer office space work but also open to remote work 1-2 days.
 - Efficient in time and project requirements, approaches and solving limitations.
 #### Personal views
-:bulb: There is no cost to make any assumption but there is a heap of effort to show results.
-Dont waste your time on assumptive people and anyone assumptions, you will never be able to make anything out of them.
-After sometime, everyone start to see what they are. \
+:star: You can speak on anything but it takes effort to show.
+Speaking about anything is a freetime pass, that you do when you dont work on something. \
-:star: AI was invented by people talking at the table,so an outcome of the efforts from the human and not computer, so i believe have a question, prompt it and lets solve it. \
+:star: I believe have a question, prompt it and lets solve it. \
 :star: keep a day off from coding and fix the bugs in code. \
 :star: clean the code and forked repositories once a week.
 #### Programming Languages